 Despite opposition, the factory opened in 1985.
 In 1989 toxic powder blew over from the factory onto Fayez’s land destroying much of what had been grown there.
-When Fayez took the opportunity to challenge this in court he was told there was nothing that could be done as the factory was in the West Bank and no protective legislation exists.
-The chemical plant continues to lie right next door to the farm and the Separation Barrier.
+When Fayez took the opportunity to challenge this in court he was told there was nothing that could be done as the factory was in the West Bank and no protective legislation existed for that area.
+The chemical plant continues to lie right next door to the farm and the separation barrier.

 I ask him to expand on what continues to motivate him despite the challenges he has faced.
 ‘My farm, we want to stay here forever as we have security in producing our own food.
 As I have said, I have a great wife who always gives me strength.
 I have also travelled the world a great deal learning more about organic farming and agricultural resistance’.

 As surprising as it sounds, with the restrictions that the farm faces, it is still able to produce all of its own energy and food.
-Techniques used at the the farm that allow this to be feasible include chemical-free raised bed horticulture, solar food drying, biogas energy production, local seed collection, trading and storage; an aquaponics installation and solar panel powered energy.
-Fayez was particularly keen to tell us about his farm’s usage of compost tea ‘it is food for all my plants and helps to create a new energy source’, he added ‘everything is recycled so there is no need to buy anything’.
+Techniques used at the farm that allow this to be feasible include chemical-free raised bed horticulture, solar food drying, biogas energy production, local seed collection, trading and storage, an aquaponics installation, and solar panel powered energy.
+Fayez was particularly keen to tell us about his farm’s usage of compost tea: ‘it is food for all my plants and helps to create a new energy source,’ he added.
+‘Everything is recycled so there is no need to buy anything’.

 When I ask Fayez about the future for the farm, for the first time he seems uncertain.
 ‘You know, with the situation here we never know what will happen in the future’.
 All his children have now finished university and they help out when they have time on the farm.
 Fayez says he does not know whether they will take over at any point.